-Construction Site Inspections: EHS collaborates with Construction Administration and posts the number of inspections that were performed.
+Construction Site Inspections: EHS collaborates with Construction Administration and documents the number of inspections that were performed in the chart below.

-Construction Site Problem Reporting: EHS, along with Construction Administration documents any reporting issues that were investigated.
+Construction Site Problem Reporting: EHS, along with Construction Administration, documents any reporting issues that were investigated.
 These are noted on the chart.